Ordovician: Climate and sea level

 The Early Ordovician climate was very hot, with intense greenhouse conditions and sea surface temperatures comparable to those during the Early Eocene Climatic Optimum.
+Carbon dioxide levels were very high at the Ordovician period's beginning.
 By the late Early Ordovician, the Earth cooled, giving way to a more temperate climate in the Middle Ordovician, with the Earth likely entering the Early Palaeozoic Ice Age during the Sandbian, and possibly as early as the Darriwilian or even the Floian.
+The Dapingian and Sandbian saw major humidification events evidenced by trace metal concentrations in Baltoscandia from this time.
 Evidence suggests that global temperatures rose briefly in the early Katian (Boda Event), depositing bioherms and radiating fauna across Europe.
+The early Katian also witnessed yet another humidification event.
 Further cooling during the Hirnantian, at the end of the Ordovician, led to the Late Ordovician glaciation.

 The Ordovician saw the highest sea levels of the Paleozoic, and the low relief of the continents led to many shelf deposits being formed under hundreds of metres of water.
 The sea level rose more or less continuously throughout the Early Ordovician, leveling off somewhat during the middle of the period.
 Locally, some regressions occurred, but the sea level rise continued in the beginning of the Late Ordovician.
-Sea levels fell steadily due to the cooling temperatures for about 30 million years leading up to the Hirnantian glaciation.
-During this icy stage, sea level seems to have risen and dropped somewhat.
+Sea levels fell steadily due to the cooling temperatures for about 3 million years leading up to the Hirnantian glaciation.
+During this icy stage, the sea level has risen and dropped somewhat.
 Despite much study, the details remain unresolved.
 In particular, some researches interpret the fluctuations in sea level as pre-Hibernian glaciation, but sedimentary evidence of glaciation is lacking until the end of the period.
 There is evidence of glaciers during the Hirnantian on the land we now know as Africa and South America, which were near the South Pole at the time, facilitating the formation of the ice caps of the Hirnantian glaciation.

 As with North America and Europe, Gondwana was largely covered with shallow seas during the Ordovician.
 Shallow clear waters over continental shelves encouraged the growth of organisms that deposit calcium carbonates in their shells and hard parts.
 The Panthalassic Ocean covered much of the Northern Hemisphere, and other minor oceans included Proto-Tethys, Paleo-Tethys, Khanty Ocean, which was closed off by the Late Ordovician, Iapetus Ocean, and the new Rheic Ocean.